mtijas/potato-timer/README.md

 ```

 Decimals are also accepted for duration (i.e. `duration: 0.1` is a timer lasting 6 seconds).
-More examples of timer configurations can be found
+More thorough example of timer configuration can be found
 [in the example configuration file](#example-configuration-file).

 ### Alarm type